zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 To help me figure out how revise it, I emailed Said, explaining what I meant.
 He had some criticisms.
 I proposed a rewrite.
 He said the rewrite was still confusing.
 I wrote some additional explanation, particularly of an analogy in the passage in question which I was quite fond of.
 Said was unmoved and pointed out some relevant disanalogies between the things I was analogizing.
 I cut the analogy from the rewrite entirely, which met with Said's tentative approval.

-The revised passage is perhaps less engaging writing than the original.
+The revised passage is less engaging writing than the original.
 (It was a really clever analogy.)
 But it's _clear_, and for that I have Said to thank—not just for his generosity with his time, but for his steadfastness.
 A lot of people in that situation wouldn't have stuck to their position over such a long back-and-forth (and back-and-forth-and-back-and-forth): their acute social perception would have noticed that I was fond of the analogy and "mercifully" told me what I wanted to hear—at the cost of making the post worse.
 In contast, Said, no less socially perceptive, has the strength of will to not make sociality his master.
-The plea of a friend and the threat of enemy are equally ineffective at budging him from calling it as he sees it (for a true friend wouldn't ask him to lie to them).
+The plea of a friend and the threat of an enemy are equally ineffective at budging him from calling it as he sees it (for a true friend wouldn't ask him to lie to them).

 I've been blessed with many friends and collaborators in this life, each with their own unique skillset.
 Some of them are prolifically generative, gushing with a dozen theories and metaphors and frames at the slightest prompt.
 Some of them know extremely advanced mathematics and can prove in minutes what would take me hours just to understand the theorem statement.
 Some of them are kind and empathetic, ready to lend a sympathetic ear to anyone when the world's cruelties seem too much to bear.